 Unfortunately, people who live a trauma-filled life often wait until they’re one spark away from disaster before getting help.
 Fortunately, EMDR works to help bring emotional peace to people who suffer from PTSD.

-The Practice Guidelines of the American Psychiatric Association and the Departments of Defense and Veterans Affairs recommends EMDR as an effective treatment for trauma.
+The Practice Guidelines of the American Psychiatric Association and the Department of Defense and Veterans Affairs recommends EMDR as an effective treatment for trauma.